vanzll/vanzll.github.io/_pages/about.md

 ---

-I am Zhenglin Wan (万政霖 in Chinese), and I received B.Sc from [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html) on 2025.
-I envision my future research **focus** on 1)**Decision-Making of intelligent agents**: How to embed the human's learning and decision-making patterns into agentic paradigm?
+I am Zhenglin Wan (万政霖 in Chinese).
+I received B.Sc from [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html) on 2025 Fall.
+My research focus lies in 1)**Decision-Making of intelligent agents**: How to embed the human's learning and decision-making patterns into agentic paradigm?
 How to enable intelligent agent to perform high-level planning and strategic thinking?
-I am particularly interested in adopting statistics and optimization view to understand these problems.
-2)**Robot Learning and Embodied Intelligence**: How to equip the real-world intelligent agent with **human's decision-making ability** to solve complex real-world tasks?
+2)**Decision making in machine learning**: the algorithmic side of reinforcement learning, imitation learning, and their intersection with modern generative models. --Pursuing the genuine insight of machine learning as the foundation of AGI will be my long-term goal--.

 ---